 The Bodhisatta was once a student.
 He studied with a world-renowned teacher in Taxila and was at the top of his class.
 When his teacher’s eldest son died, everyone cried except the Bodhisatta.
 The other students asked about his lack of sadness, and the Bodhisatta replied that the boy couldn’t really be dead because people only die after they have grown old, not in their tender years.
 This is how it had always been in his family.

 When the teacher heard about this marvelous thing, he went to the Bodhisatta’s village to find out if it was true so he could follow their example.
 He told the Bodhisatta to teach the other students while he was away.
 At the Bodhisatta’s house, the teacher introduced himself to the Bodhisatta’s father.
 After a proper greeting, the two sat down to talk, and the teacher said the Bodhisatta had died.
 His father clapped his hands and laughed and told the teacher he must be mistaken because his son was too young to die.
 When the teacher showed a bag of goat bones as proof, the father called him a liar, and everyone in the room laughed.

-The teacher, now knowing beyond any doubt that what the Bodhisatta said was true, asked what caused people in this family line to never die young.
+The teacher, now knowing beyond any doubt that what the Bodhisatta had said was true, asked what caused people in this family line to never die young.
 It was living a virtuous life, the father answered: never lying, avoiding bad people, giving alms, being faithful to their wives, and educating their children.
 Practicing righteousness, he added, brings happiness and good fortune.
-Pleased at hearing these words, the teacher apologized for his ruse and asked the father to write this all down.
+Pleased to have heard these words, the teacher apologized for his ruse and asked the father to write this all down.

 In the Lifetime of the Buddha